nasa/openmct/docs/src/guide/index.md

 relative to the UNIX epoch.)
 A series must have at least one domain and one range, and may have more than one.

-Telemetry series data in Open MCT Web is expressed via the following `TelemetrySeries` interface:
+Telemetry series data in Open MCT is expressed via the following `TelemetrySeries` interface:

 * `getPointCount()`: Returns the number of unique points/samples in this series.